 We have shown that the majority of samples studied contain particles at one or both air-water interfaces (Tables 1 and 2, Figure 3).
 Tomography also has allowed us to study the orientation of the normal of each air-water interface with respect to the direction of the electron beam, and thus the tilt of the particles local to each air-water interface.
 We have found that air-water interfaces are tilted between 0° and 16° relative to the electron beam when at a nominal stage tilt of 0° (Table 2).
-The average tilt \pm (one standard deviation and measurement error) of particle layers at the centers of holes is 4.8°±3.1° (N = 89) and at the edges of holes is 6.9°±3.5° (N = 61) (Table 2, Figure 3, Figure 4).
+The average tilt $\pm 1$ standard deviation of particle layers at the centers of holes is $4.8^{\circ} \pm 3.1^{\circ}$ (N = 89) and at the edges of holes is $6.9^{\circ} \pm 3.5^{\circ}$ (N = 61) (Table 2, Figure 3, Figure 4).
 These tilts may be due to a combination of errors in stage orientation, local grid deformations, and/or local air-water interface curvatures.
 In most cases, these tilts are not systematic with respect to particle orientation in the ice, and thus contribute beneficially to angular particle coverage.

 As shown previously, most particles are adsorbed to an air-water interface (Tables 1 and 2, Figure 3, Figure 4, and Videos).
 It is important to note that a lack of apparent preferred orientation in single particle micrographs does not imply that the particles are not adsorbed to the air-water interfaces.
 Indeed, most of the particles listed in Tables 1 and 2 that have no apparent preferred orientations are adsorbed to the air-water interfaces.
-Figure 5 shows a selection of adsorbed particles with and without preferred orientations.
 A distinction should be made between preferred orientation and apparent preferred orientation of particles.
-A particle may have N and/or M preferred orientations on the grid as shown in Figure 2B.
+A particle may have N and/or M preferred orientations on the grid as shown in Figure 2B, possibly dependent on the surface hydrophobicity of the particle.
 Collection on a given grid with non-zero tilts effectively increases the number of imaged preferred orientations of the particle.
 Depending on the numbers N and/or M, the locations of the preferred orientations on the particle, the symmetry of the particle, and the range of non-zero tilts on the grid, a preferentially oriented particle might have no apparent preferred orientations in a full single particle dataset.
 As a hypothetical example, both T20S proteasome and apoferritin might have two preferred orientations each, yet T20S proteasome may appear to have a small number of preferred orientations while apoferritin may appear to have no preferred orientations when micrographs are collected with a nominal tilt of zero degrees, but with non-zero degree local air-water interface tilts.
 This would be due to apoferritin having a high number of uniformly distributed asymmetric units and $\sim 6^{\circ}$ tilts in the exposure areas.